-Menokin is a 1769 plantation house that was home to Francis Lightfoot Lee, a signer of the Declaration of Independence, and his wife, Rebecca Tayloe Lee.
+Menokin is a 1769 plantation house that was home to Francis Lightfoot Lee, one of the founding fathers of the United States and signer of the Declaration of Independence, and his wife, Rebecca Tayloe Lee.
 Like many buildings from the nation’s founding, the ruins of the manor house are being restored for historic preservation.
 But this project is a bit different, as it will be encased in glass.

 When the project is finished, the bones and tendons of the house will be left exposed, and the glass facade will offer an unmasked look at the 18th-century craftsmanship and building techniques.
 The house will retain its original shape, and about 80 percent of the building’s original materials have survived, most in good condition.